-Estimate the number and type of families that will benefit from the proposed activities It is estimated that 20,000 low-income residents will benefit from these funds.
-Location Description 1323 S. Yakima Ave, Tacoma WA 98405 Planned Activities Emergency food assistance for low-income families.
-16 Project Name Vadis: FLASH Target Area Goals Supported Reduce homelessness and increase stability Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$20,000 Description The project provides employment services and life skills training components in the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 57 homeless youth and young adults experiencing homeless will benefit from these funds.
-Location Description Citywide + Planned Activities Provides the employment services and life skills training components in the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.
-17 Planned Activities Project Name the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to 17 the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.
-17 Project Name the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.
-17 Project Name Target Area the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.
-YWCA Pierce County: Domestic Violence Shelter
+Description The St. Leo's Food Bank offers emergency food assistance to low-income individuals and families in Tacoma.
+Services focus on ease of access, supporting the inherent dignity of clients, and hosting additional support services that improve the lives of Tacoma families.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 20,000 low-income residents will benefit from these funds.
+Location Description Citywide Planned Activities Emergency food assistance for low-income families.
+22 Project Name Vadis: FLASH Target Area Goals Supported Increase and preserve affordable housing choice Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$20,000 Description The project provides employment services and life skills training components in the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 57 people with disabilities will benefit from the proposed activities.
+Location Description Citywide Planned Activities Provides the employment services and life skills training components in the Housing 4 Success partnership, focusing on eliminating barriers to employment and schooling, reducing homelessness and returns to homelessness for youth and young adults.
+23 Project Name YWCA Pierce County: Legal Services Program Target Area Goals Supported Reduce homelessness and increase stability

-Description Provides confidential and secure emergency shelter for survivors of intimate partner violence and their children, and also connects survivors to resources for safe permanent housing.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from It is estimated that 250 families will be assisted. the proposed activities Location Description Citywide Planned Activities Provides confidential and secure emergency shelter for survivors of intimate partner violence and their children, and also connects survivors to resources for safe permanent housing.
-18 Project Name YWCA Pierce County: Legal Services Program Target Area Goals Supported Reduce homelessness and increase stability Needs Addressed Basic services & homeless prevention/intervention Funding CDBG: \$24,000 Description Provides free legal assistance to survivors of domestic violence.
-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It is estimated that 910 domestic violence survivors will benefit from these funds.
-Location Description Citywide Planned Activities Provides free legal assistance to survivors of domestic violence.
-19 Project Name TCRA Affordable Housing Fund Target Area Goals Supported Increase and preserve affordable housing choice Needs Addressed Affordable Housing Choice Funding CDBG: \$367,045
+Needs Addressed Basic services & homeless prevention/intervention

+Funding CDBG: \$24,000

+Description Provides free legal assistance to survivors of domestic violence.

+Target Date 6/30/2020

+Estimate the number and type of families that will benefit from the proposed activities It is estimated that 910 domestic violence survivors will benefit from these funds.

+Location Description Citywide

+Planned Activities Provides free legal assistance to survivors of domestic violence.

+24 Project Name TCRA Affordable Housing Fund

+Target Area

+Goals Supported Increase and preserve affordable housing choice

+Needs Addressed Affordable Housing Choice

+Funding CDBG: \$367,045

 Description Funds will support the repair, rehabilitation or purchase of affordable housing for the benefit of low-income residents.
 The funds may also be used to facilitate the development of new housing projects that provide permanent rental and homeownership opportunities for low income residents including emergency and/or special needs housing for the homeless and people with mental disabilities.
 Funds may also be used for public improvements such as ADA ramps, water and sewer, streets, sidewalks, and water and sewer lines.

-Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities It will vary based on activity.
+Target Date 6/30/2020

+Estimate the number and type of families that will benefit from the proposed activities The number of individuals and households that will benefit from the proposed activites will vary depending on the activity.

 Location Description Citywide